 The liability balance should be carefully monitored to determine whether it is reasonable in light of present expectations and experiences.
 If it is adjusted, the amount should be treated as a reduction or increase of the current year’s expense.

-Other situations in which probable and estimable liabilities occur are: premium offers, price reduction coupons, supplemental warranty contracts, gifts certificates and dealer rebates contingent upon meeting specified sales levels.
+Other situations in which probable and estimable liabilities occur are premium offers, price reduction coupons, supplemental warranty contracts, gifts certificates, and dealer rebates contingent upon meeting specified sales levels.

 Range of Estimated Amounts